gprana/READMEClassifier/README.md

 ### Preparation
 1. Set up file paths in `config/config.cfg`.
 By default, CSV files listing the section titles and their labels are in `input/` (`dataset_1.csv` contains the section titles and labels for the development set, whereas `dataset_2.csv` contains the section titles and labels for the evaluation set).
 The README files corresponding to the CSV files are in `input/ReadMes/` directory.
 2. Empty all database tables by running the script `script/loading/empty_all_tables.py`
-3. Run `script/loading/load_section_overview_25pct.py` and `script/loading/load_section_content_25pct.py` to extract and load section overview (title text, labels) and content of development set into database.
+3. Run `script/loading/load_section_dataset_25pct.py` to extract and load section overview (title text, labels) and content of development set into database.
-4. Run `script/loading/load_section_overview_75pct.py` and `script/loading/load_section_content_75pct.py` to extract and load section overview (title text, labels) and content of evaluation set into database.
+4. Run `script/loading/load_section_dataset_75pct.py` to extract and load section overview (title text, labels) and content of evaluation set into database.

 ### Training Model and Classifying Files
 1. Place the README files whose sections are to be classified in the directory specified in `target_readme_file_dir` variable in `config/config.cfg`.